The Graduate Certificate in African American Studies Program

 The course examines Africana religion in the United States, interrogating Christian, Islamic, Hebrew, and traditional African forms by means that include auto/biographies of representative and influential figures.
 (3 hours)

-Application ProcessIn order to evaluate your application, you need to provide the following documents and submit them at UH Graduate School Application (http://www.uh.edu/graduate-school/prospective-students/how-to-apply/).
+Application ProcessIn order to evaluate your application, you need to provide the following documents and submit them at the website for UH Graduate School Admission: http://www.uh.edu/graduate-school/prospective-students/how-to-apply/fall-2015/.

 - One copy of your official transcript(s) with degree(s) posted by each of the colleges and/or universities you have attended in the past.